SandeepDalalCSE/Angular-Interview-Questions/README.md

     1. **Component:** These are the basic building blocks of angular application to control HTML views.
     2. **Modules:** An angular module is set of angular basic building blocks like component, directives, services etc. An application is divided into logical pieces and each piece of code is called as "module" which perform a single task.
     3. **Templates:** This represent the views of an Angular application.
-    4. **Services:** It is used to create components which can be shared across the entire application.
+    4. **Services:** The main objective of a service is to organize and share business logic, models, or data and functions with different components of an Angular application.
     5. **Metadata:** This can be used to add more data to an Angular class.

   **[⬆ Back to Top](#table-of-contents)**   |   <a href="#Q5">**⬆ Back to Question 5**</a>